francisreytp/Cryptocurrency/README.md

 ![](/Resources/fig_c4_3d.png)

-We now have a visual representation of how cryptocurrencis can be grouped for further decision making.
+We now have a visual representation of how cryptocurrencies can be grouped for further decision making.
 This report will help our investors in the development of a new investment product.

+### Resources
+- crypto_data.csv
+- Visual Studio
+- Jupyter Notebook